 Q. I am not sure if I should apply for financial aid.
 How can I predict whether or not I would be eligible for any financial aid resources?

 A. There are several web sites that have a needs analysis calculator.
 These calculators allow one to enter data that results in an estimated expected family contribution (EFC).
 The EFC result is approximately what you may be asked to pay towards college expenses that year.
-If your EFC exceeds the cost of the university, then you would not likely qualify for any need based assistance, but keep in mind some schools have non-need based resources including student loan options.
-If you’re still not sure, we recommend that you speak with a financial aid counselor.
-You may find one of these calculators at www.finaid.org, or www.fafsa4caster.ed.gov.
+If your EFC exceeds the cost of the university, you would not likely qualify for any need-based assistance, but keep in mind some schools have non-need based resources including student loan options.
+If you are still not sure, we recommend that you speak with a financial aid counselor.
+You may find one of these calculators at www.finaid.org.
 The St. Lawrence Website also has a Net Price Calculator, which provides an easy approximation of what a new first-year, undergraduate student can expect to pay.

 Q. What kinds of merit scholarships does St. Lawrence offer?

 A. Most of our merit scholarships are awarded to students based on their academic and personal records.
-We also award scholarships for outstanding community service.
+We also award scholarships for outstanding community service and leadership.
 Merit scholarships range from $5,000 to full tuition per year.

 Q. How do students apply for merit scholarships?